Plasma Chemical Processes

 Phone: +49 3834 - 554 452

-In this project funded by the DFG, the INP is working with the Institute for Energy Technology at the TU Berlin on the detailed and quantitative analysis of the pyrolysis of wood particles.
+In this project funded by the DFG, the INP is working with the Institute for Energy Engineering at the TU Berlin on the detailed and quantitative analysis of the pyrolysis of wood particles.
 These basic data are intended to close gaps in the understanding of the pyrolysis mechanism, which are of great importance for every thermochemical conversion process.
 The main result will be to include heterogeneous side reactions in the pyrolysis kinetics mechanism of wood particles, i.e. to determine not only the influence of these reactions on the volatile composition, but also on the reaction enthalpies and the process kinetics.
 In-situ laser spectroscopic methods such as infrared laser absorption spectroscopy and laser-induced fluorescence are used to determine the gas composition in close vicinity of the surface of a pyrolyzing wood particle (on a technically relevant cm scale) in a spatially and time-resolved manner.

 Prof. Jürgen Röpcke